 Officials say that a handwritten note was found on a side door at Kent Middle School in Chestertown just before 8 a.m.
 The note said that a bomb had been placed and would detonate in that school and six others in the county.

-Schools in the county were immediately evacuated and school officials began a reverse 911 operation to notify parents that schools were being closed for the day.
+Schools in the county were immediately evacuated and school officials began calling to notify parents that schools were being closed for the day.
 The 2,100 students in Kent County who attend area's high school, middle school and five elementary schools were all sent home